olleharstedt/subsetphp/README.md

 Type-inferred strict subset of PHP with LLVM-bindings possibly.

-Because Hacklang is not strict enough.
+Because Hacklang is not strict or fast enough.

-Because maybe you can't/don't want to commit to another architecture.
+Because maybe you can't (or don't want to) commit to another architecture.

 _Disclaimer: Nothing is implemented yet._